Friday, September 28, 2018

 GK: Sam Hardy (England)

 Discovered by Liverpool FC after playing against them with Chesterfield, Sam Hardy joined Liverpool in 1905.
-Later, he played for Aston Villa.
-He was capped 21 times, which was then an astonishing number and was widely considered to be England's first ever star keeper.
+He stayed there until 1912.
+Later, he played for Aston Villa and Nottingham Forest.
+Between 1907 and 1920, he was capped 21 times by England, which was then an astonishing number, especially his career was cut by the War.
+He was widely considered to be England's first ever star keeper.
+His nickname was "Safe and Steady Sam".

 RB: Phil Neal